What is a Help Mark? Intended Users, Purpose, and Necessary Assistance

 Backpack with Help Mark

-According to the Tokyo Metropolitan Government Bureau of Social Welfare and Public Health, the criteria for illnesses or disabilities that qualify for the Help Mark are as follows:
+According to the Tokyo Metropolitan Government's Bureau of Social Welfare and Public Health, the criteria for conditions or disabilities that qualify for the Help Mark are as follows:

-People using prosthetic limbs or artificial joints, those with internal disabilities or intractable diseases, and women in early pregnancy who require assistance or consideration
+Individuals using prosthetic limbs or artificial joints, those with internal disabilities or intractable diseases, and women in early pregnancy who require assistance or consideration.

 Source: Help Mark|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health

-There are no specific criteria for the illnesses or disabilities that qualify for the Help Mark.
+There are no specific criteria for the conditions or disabilities that qualify for the Help Mark.

-This means that anyone with an invisible illness or disability who needs assistance or consideration can use it.
+In other words, anyone with an invisible condition or disability who needs assistance or consideration can use it.

-However, since this information can be broad and difficult to understand, let's list some examples of who might qualify for the Help Mark.
+However, this information alone can be broad and difficult to understand, so let's give some examples of who qualifies for the Help Mark.

-・People with internal disabilities (heart function disability, immune function disability, liver function disability, etc.)
+・Individuals with internal disabilities (e.g., heart function disabilities, immune function disabilities, liver function disabilities)

 ・Women in early pregnancy

-These are just a few examples, but individuals with invisible illnesses or disabilities like those listed above are eligible for the Help Mark.
+These are just a few examples, but individuals with conditions or disabilities that are not easily recognizable from their appearance are eligible for the Help Mark.

-By utilizing the Help Mark, individuals with these conditions can more easily secure priority seating on trains or receive assistance when needed.
+By utilizing the Help Mark, individuals with these conditions or disabilities can more easily secure priority seating on trains or receive assistance when needed.

-The Help Mark is strap-shaped, so attaching it to a bag or backpack where it is easily visible to others is key.
+The Help Mark is designed as a strap, so attaching it to a bag or backpack where it is easily visible to others is key.

-Additionally, by writing support details or necessary information on the sticker that comes with the Help Mark and attaching it to the back, you can better communicate to others how they can assist you.
+Additionally, by filling out the accompanying sticker with support details and necessary information and attaching it to the back, you can better communicate to those around you how they can assist you.

-Items to write on the back include your name, illness, emergency contact, and other requests to ensure you receive the support you need.
+Items to fill out on the back include your name, condition, emergency contact, and other requests to ensure you receive the appropriate support.

-The distribution locations for the Help Mark vary by municipality, but they are generally available at the following places:
+The distribution locations for the Help Mark vary by municipality but are generally available at the following places:

-・Municipal offices (such as welfare departments) in each prefecture and city
+・Prefectural and municipal offices (such as welfare departments)

 ・Health centers and public health offices